 What sticky details should I keep in mind?

 - While faculty can now give permission on-line at any time of the day or night, and students can register once permission is received, this will not be a panacea for students who procrastinate.
 Students with holds must still address those issues with individual offices during regular business hours, and must complete their business by 4pm on the last day of the add/drop period.

-- With the exception of independent study forms and internship forms (and special program students), all permission to add a course section must be done via WebAdvisor.
+- With the exception of independent study forms and internship forms (and special program students), all permission to add a course section must be done via Self Service.
 There will be no other exceptions.
 It is not possible for the Registrar’s Office to manually track registration and caps while simultaneously allowing on-line registration.

 Will any paper forms be required?

 The following forms are used to supplement the on-line process which cannot currently manage separate permissions.
-(We anticipate some of these will be resolved when the college implements the upgraded replacement for WebAdvisor.)

 - Time conflicts

 Time conflicts are not encouraged, but those deemed necessary (and that fall within the authorized maximums) are allowed for sophomores, juniors and seniors.
 (Please note that freshmen are not allowed to register for courses with time conflicts.)
 Involved faculty members must provide Self Service permission to register for the courses.
 In addition, the student must complete the Time Conflict form, and both instructors must provide approval by by forwarding the forms with approval to firstname.lastname@example.org.